About Conventional Colon Surgery…

 WHAT IS LAPAROSCOPIC COLON SURGERY IN DELHI?

-A technique known as minimally invasive laparoscopic colon surgery allows surgeons to perform many common colon procedures through small incisions.
+A technique known as minimally invasive laparoscopic colon surgery allows laparoscopic surgeon in Delhi to perform many common colon procedures through small incisions.
 Depending on the type of procedure, patients may leave the hospital in a few days and return to normal activities more quickly than patients recovering from open surgery.

 In most laparoscopic colon resections, surgeons operate through 4 or 5 small openings (each about a quarter-inch) while watching an enlarged image of the patient’s internal organs on a television monitor.
 In some cases, one of the small openings may be lengthened to 2 or 3 inches to complete the procedure.

 WHAT ARE THE ADVANTAGES OF LAPAROSCOPIC COLON RESECTION

 Results may vary depending upon the type of procedure and patient’s overall condition.
 Common advantages are: